catamphetamine/javascript-time-ago/README.md

 ## Localization internals

-This library is based on [`Intl.RelativeTimeFormat`](https://github.com/catamphetamine/relative-time-format).
+This library uses a [`Intl.RelativeTimeFormat`](https://github.com/catamphetamine/relative-time-format) polyfill under the hood.

 ## React

-There is also a [React component](https://catamphetamine.gitlab.io/react-time-ago/) built upon this library which autorefreshes itself.
+There is also a [React component](https://catamphetamine.gitlab.io/react-time-ago/) built upon this library, that autorefreshes itself.

 ## Intl